SagnikKK1/Model-Agnostic-Meta-Learning-on-Electric-Motors/README.md

 ## Acknowledgments
 This project is inspired by the **Galileo Ferraris Contest**, which promotes innovative approaches to traction motor design.
 The dataset and problem formulation are derived from real-world constraints encountered in engineering applications.

----
-For any questions or contributions, feel free to open an issue or submit a pull request!